liboyang0112/TRExFitter/README.rst

      * RatioYminPostFit : if set, it will specify the min of the range of the ratio plot for this region only, for post-fit only
      * DropBins         : allows to specify a comma-separated list of bins to set to 0 (both for data and prediction), starting from 0 for the index
      * Group            : if specified, regions of the same group appear together in several places, see RegionGroups option
+     * YaxisTitle       : title of y-axis used for plots of the region
+     * YmaxScale        : scales range of y-axis (default: 2.0)
+     * Ymax             : maximum value on y-axis

   * Sample:
      * Type             : can be SIGNAL, BACKGROUND, DATA or GHOST; default is BACKGROUND; GHOST means: no syst, not drawn, not propagated to workspace